The Gleason Score for Prostate Cancer. How is prostate cancer assessed?

 - M Stage Disease is rated 0, M1a, M1b or M1c, depending on whether the disease has spread past the lymph nodes to the bones or other sites.

-Grading – the Gleason score
+Grading prostate cancer using the Gleason Score

 How is the Gleason score measured?